-All books have no profanity or sexual content, however they may have some realistic war violence.
+All books have no profanity or sexual content, but they may have some realistic war violence.
 However, I don’t believe in sheltering kids from this.
 As C.S.
 Lewis said, “Since it is so likely that children will meet cruel enemies, let them at least have heard of brave knights and heroic courage.
-Otherwise you are making their destiny not brighter but darker.”
+Otherwise, you are making their destiny not brighter but darker.”

 This part covers books for grades 1-4, and includes picture books and age-appropriate read-alouds.
 This is part 1 of 2.

 HISTORICAL BOOKS: FICTION

 The Imagination Station series by Adventures in Odyssey – Varies